 To test all these safety glasses and goggles, we used a mix of daily and varied use, coupled with focused tests.
-To ensure we have a broadly useful review, we tested a variety of different styles of eye protection in many different situations.
+To ensure we have a broadly useful review, we tested various eye protection styles in many different situations.
 Through these tests, we were able to determine each pair of glasses' strengths and weaknesses.

-One surprising thing about the impact tests, depending on the shape of the glasses, each product would either take the impact squarely, transferring the energy straight to our test dummy's head, or deflect away if the glasses were rounded.
-Some of the smaller, sport-style models flew off the test dummy, as a way of transferring energy.
-Oddly enough, some other PPE, like hardhats, are designed to do the same thing; absorb energy safely, rather than push the shockwave into the user.
+One surprising thing about the impact tests, depending on the glasses' shape, each product would either take the impact squarely, transferring the energy straight to our test dummy's head, or deflect away if the glasses were rounded.
+Some of the smaller, sport-style models flew off the test dummy as a way of transferring energy.
+Oddly enough, some other PPE, like hardhats, are designed to do the same thing; absorb energy safely rather than push the shockwave into the user.

 We found that both the SolidWork Safety Goggles and the Dewalt Concealer DPG82 did the best when it comes to dust and fumes, but they also did quite well with impact, as the rubber gaskets collapsed, absorbing the impact energy.
 The Pyramex I-Force did well in this regard, as did the 3M Virtua, as they have removable gaskets for both dust control and helped absorb the shock.
-Surprisingly, the NoCry and Radians Mirage models did quite well because they fit so close to the face of our testers.
+Surprisingly, the NoCry and Radians Mirage models did quite well because they fit so close to our testers' faces.

-It doesn't only matter how well a product works; if they aren't comfortable, nobody will wear them.
-We wore each pair of glasses and goggles for an extended amount of time to test them for comfort.
-Each pair was worn at least three hours and up to a full workday.
-We also tested them integrated with ball caps and masks, something we tend to also be wearing when it comes to the kind of work you need PPE for.
+It not only matters how well a product works; if they aren't comfortable, you won't want to wear them.
+To test for comfort, we wore each pair of glasses and goggles for at least three hours and up to a full workday.
+We also tested them integrated with ball caps and masks, something we tend to be wearing when it comes to the kind of work you need PPE for.

-A big design feature that made the difference was the nose bridge, and where the temples of the glasses contact the ears.
+A big design feature that made a difference in comfort was the nose bridge and the spot where the temples of the glasses contact the ears.
 Harder, less adjustable nose bridges tended to create pressure points after a while, and some left marks after a few hours of wearing them.
 Low profile temples and straps also tended to be more comfortable with masks (both dust and fabric COVID-19 versions) and hats.

 Some of the highest performers are the NoCry Safety Glasses and the 3M Virtua CCS, as we nearly forgot we were wearing them.
-While it's harder to forget that you're wearing goggles, we found the SolidWorks Goggles to be fairly comfortable, as the rubber gasket is broad and soft enough to not create pressure points during extended wear.
-The Radians glasses also were decently comfortable because they are so light, even though the bridge isn't padded.
+While it's harder to forget that you're wearing goggles, we found the SolidWorks Goggles to be fairly comfortable, as the rubber gasket is broad and soft enough not to create pressure points during extended wear.
+The Radians glasses were also decently comfortable because they are so lightweight, even though the bridge isn't padded.

 We tested these again by extended use and wear, as well as our "toolbox test."
 Plenty of folks, our lead tester included, tend to abuse their eye protection by leaving them with their tools, uncovered, to rattle around in a toolbox or bag.
 This tends to scratch and crunch lenses and frames over time, so we accelerated the process by throwing each pair in a toolbox full of tools and shaking it for a few minutes to see how scratched up they could get.
 We also evaluated how sturdy the construction is for each, and how likely they would be to break if accidentally twisted or crushed in a bag or pocket.
 As we expect these glasses to be used for a while, durability was significant in our assessment process.